 Courses Documentary evidence Only EMST, CLEAR, ASSET and CCrISP® courses, or (international equivalents) will be scored.
-Each will be scored 0.5 points (max 1 point) Certificate of attendance or letter of completion. a) Courses must be completed, and all assessments passed before 29 March 2024. b) Entries without adequate documentation will not be scored.
+Each will be scored 0.5 points (max 1 point) Certificate of attendance or letter of completion. a) Courses must be completed, and all assessments passed before 11 April 2025.